axonasif/gearlock-dev-kit/docs/environment-variables.md

 GHOME
 ------

 `ghome` is the place where GearLock stores extensions, gearboot scripts, common dependencie directory, status log files.
+It also contains the `.gearlockrc`

-If gearlock came pre-installed into your system then `$GHOME` path is `/system/ghome`<br>
+If gearlock came pre-installed into your system then `$GHOME` path should be `/system/ghome`<br>
-While if it was a manual installation then `$GHOME` path is `/data/ghome`
+While if it was a manual installation then `$GHOME` path should be `/data/ghome`
+Note: It doesn't matter even if you move swap it between `/system` & `/data`.

 Other vars depended on `$GHOME` >